Monster Mansion: Tales of the Okefenokee (1967–1980)

 From the park's opening in 1967 until 1980, the building that currently houses Monster Mansion was home to one of the park's original attractions, a boat mill chute-type ride called Tales of the Okefenokee: The Old Plantation Legends, with theming inspired by the Uncle Remus stories of Joel Chandler Harris.

+The 1967 version of Tales of the Okefenokee has minimal documentation, though has been confirmed to be designed by Gene Patrick.
+An instrumental figure in numerous theme parks and entertainment ventures (including the now-defunct Six Flags AstroWorld, Carowinds, and Chuck E. Cheese's Pizza Time Theatre to name a few), Patrick had previously designed the Spee-Lunker's Cave dark ride for Six Flags Over Texas.
+The end product contained an array of detailed murals and scenery.
+However, these ultimately clashed with the small-scaled character figures, dissatisfying Six Flags founder Angus G. Wynne.
+Wynne's criticisms regarding the 1967 Okefenokee were reportedly toward Gene Patrick's figures in particular, stating they were "too small" and "looked like window displays."

-Six Flags owner Angus G. Wynne was reportedly unsatisfied with the animated figures in the 1967 season, saying they were "too small" and "looked like window displays".
-So for 1968, the original Tales of the Okefenokee attraction was redesigned by puppeteers Sid and Marty Krofft, whom Six Flags had worked with previously on puppet shows for both Six Flags Over Georgia and Six Flags Over Texas.
+The following year, the original Tales of the Okefenokee attraction was redesigned by puppeteers Sid and Marty Krofft, whom Six Flags had worked with previously on puppet shows for both Six Flags Over Georgia and Six Flags Over Texas.
 Six Flags Over Georgia had opened with a 1,000 seat puppet theater hosting "The Krofft Circus" puppet show.
-Most of the original sets from the previous iteration of the ride remained the same, with the Kroffts' focus being more on the animated figures, sound, and music.
-The attraction took inspiration from Walt Disney's 1946 film, Song of the South, and the Little Golden Books based on the film, with several elements mixed from the creations of Jay Ward, Hanna-Barbera, and Rankin/Bass Productions.

-Voices for the 1968 version of the ride were provided by Lennie Weinrib, Joan Gerber, and Marty Krofft, who were also working on the Kroffts' television series H.R.
+Most of the original sets from the previous iteration remained the same, with the Kroffts' focus being more on the animated figures, sound, and music.
+The second incarnation of Okefenokee was loosely inspired by Walt Disney's 1946 film, Song of the South, as well as the Little Golden Books based on the film, with many cartoonish elements lifted from the works of Jay Ward, Hanna-Barbera, and Rankin/Bass Productions.
+Voices for the 1968 version of the ride were provided by Lennie Weinrib, Joan Gerber, and Marty Krofft, all of which were involved with the Kroffts' television series H.R.
 Pufnstuf at the time.